Comparison of Deep Learning and Particle Smoother EM Methods for Estimation of Rb-82 Myocardial Perfusion PET Kinetic Parameters: Discussion

 \section{Discussion}

-Fig. \ref{fig:sim} illustrates how the kinetic parameters affects the simulated time-activity curves.
+\paragraph{Simulation design and identifiability} Fig. \ref{fig:sim_interp_sim} illustrates how the kinetic parameters affects the simulated time-activity curves.
 First, we can notice that the activity of State 1 (fast exchangeable state) accumulates more when $v$ is higher and $k_3$ is lower.
-Similarly, high $k_3$ values and low $k_4$ values result in low activities in State 2 (slow exchangeable state).
-PET measurements and input {function} measurements decay over time, and we added noise estimated from real data sets to these measurements, resulting in signal degradations.
+Similarly, high $k_3$ values and low $k_4$ values result in high activity in State 2 (slow exchangeable state).
+PET measurements and input {function} measurements decay over time, and we added noise estimated from real datasets to these measurements, resulting in signal degradations.
 Lastly, the changes in signal are reduced over time, which indicates that most of the extractable information regarding kinetics is stored in the early stage measurements.

-Fig. \ref{fig:interpolation} shows the estimated observable activities and input functions recovered from PET measurements and input {function} measurements.
-Again, this step was necessary because we should not assume that we know the simulated (true) observable activities and input function.
-We can see that the noise {is} reduced over time, mainly because the high level of signal changes in the early stage of the process make the interpolation step less accurate.
-We chose the spline fitting method to perform the interpolation because the spline fit showed better result than other fitting schemes we tested (simple polynomial, piecewise cubic hermite interpolating polynomial, B-spline).
+This is supported by a local conditioning analysis based on the Jacobian and Fisher information matrix, which shows that estimation of $(F,k_3,k_4)$ is intrinsically ill-conditioned in low-exchange regimes, with strong parameter correlations and large variance amplification (see Appendix \ref{sec:cond_appendix}).
+Accordingly, the large errors observed for analytical estimators in these regimes reflect fundamental limitations of the inverse problem rather than deficiencies of the optimization procedure as seen in Fig. \ref{fig:error_combined}.

+\paragraph{Recovery of observable signals }Fig.~\ref{fig:sim_interp_interp} show the estimated observable activities and input functions recovered from the PET and input measurements.
+Overall, the estimated curves agree well with the ground truths, with noise decreasing over time as signal variations become less abrupt.
+However, the estimated $y_{\text{est}}$ and $u_{\text{est}}$ deviate from the ground-truth $y_{\text{true}}$ and $u_{\text{true}}$ during the first 15 seconds (Fig.~\ref{fig:sim_interp_interp}), although this has little impact on the overall metrics, which remain consistent across frame durations seen in Sec. \ref{sec:noise_performance}.
+The interpolation performance is a bit weaker with the out of distribution test functions shown at the top figure of Fig. \ref{fig:ood_combined}.